 Bumblebees and honeybees are the most common types of bees you’ll see near your home.
-They are both black and yellow, but bumblebees have more hair on their body.
+They’re both black and yellow, but bumblebees have more hair on their body.
 Honeybees are also thinner than bumblebees.

-Though honeybees can only sting one time, bumblebees can produce multiple stings because their stingers aren’t barbed.
-Bee stings will cause an instant, sharp pain.
-Though it will be painful, compared to other stings, it will be milder.
+While bees are beneficial to the environment, their stings are still a painful problem.
+Bees aren’t considered aggressive insects, but if they feel threatened, they will defend themselves.
+Honeybees can sting once, but bumblebees can sting multiple times because their stingers aren’t barbed.
+Bee stings cause an instant, sharp pain.
+Though it’s painful, compared to other stings, it will be milder.
 Bee stings often result in a red welt with slight swelling.

-Paper wasps are known for their umbrella-shaped nests that appear to be made of a paper-like material.
+Paper wasps are known for their umbrella-shaped nests that have a paper-like appearance.
 Though paper wasps are mostly brown, they do have some yellow on their body.
-However, some paper wasps can have an appearance similar to yellow jackets with a yellow and black body.
+Some paper wasps can appear similar to yellow jackets with a yellow and black body.

 Yellow jackets are a type of wasp known for their black and yellow striped body.
-It isn’t unusual for them to be mistaken for bees despite having much less hair.
-They are smaller than paper wasps when it comes to length.
-However, yellow jackets are wider than paper wasps.
+It isn’t unusual for them to be mistaken for bees despite having less hair.
+They’re smaller than paper wasps when it comes to length, but paper wasps are wider.
+Yellow jackets nest below ground.

-Yellow jackets are more aggressive than other stinging insects, but typically only attack if threatened.
+Yellow jackets are more aggressive than other stinging insects, but they typically only attack if threatened.
 They will sting more than once, and their stings are painful.
-Swelling, redness, and itchiness are common in the sting area.
+Swelling, redness, and itchiness are common near the sting area.
 These symptoms generally last for several hours.

 When threatened, the European hornet will attack and can sting more than once.
 The pain from a sting is comparable to a wasp sting.
 The pain is often accompanied with itchiness, swelling, and redness.
 These symptoms are known to last for about 24 hours.

-If you are stung by one of these insects, there are a few things you should do.
+If you are stung by one of these insects, there are a few things you’ll want to do.